 The Wandering Falcon by Jamil Ahmad

 A boy who is born in the first chapter in rather strange circumstances holds the story together.
-In every chapter he moves into a different role.
-Initially his guardians keep changing and then his professions.
+In every chapter, he moves into a different role.
+Initially, his guardians keep changing and then his professions.
 He is given a name in the middle of the book Tor Baz or Black Falcon.
-Through his journey, author takes us into different tribes and tells a tale from each of them.
+Through his journey, the author takes us into different tribes and tells a tale from each of them.
 He talks about various professions they engage in including that of being an informer and selling women.
 He talks about the relationships between people where a man who has never visited his in-laws can walk into their house with his friends and demand hospitality.
-Where women have limited choices and are treated as commodities but they still manage to indulge in adventure and attempt living a life of their own.
+Where women have limited choices and are treated as commodities.
+But they still manage to indulge in adventure and attempt living a life of their own.

 It is possible that these were written as independent stories and were woven together through a common element.
 Tor Baz is a part of each story but is not the protagonist of any of them.
-You do not see the tribal world from his point of view, in fact you do not see it from any one’s point of view.
+You do not see the tribal world from his point of view, in fact, you do not see it from any one’s point of view.
 It is like reporting of a travel writer or an outside officer working in the area, as he or she sees things.
 There is ample description of the landscapes, of the tribal movements and the human relationships.
 The objective of the author seems to open this region to the rest of the world, as he does not expect many to come here.

 I loved reading this book The Wandering Falcon and would recommend it for its beautiful storytelling.